misiektoja/xbox_monitor/docs/troubleshooting.md

 Ctrl+C is safe at every question.
 During `--setup` it reports that the destination files were not changed, and during a secret command it reports that the dotenv file was left as it was.
 After `--setup` has saved, Ctrl+C only skips the optional doctor run or the offer to start monitoring.

-`--setup` needs somewhere to put the secrets, so it refuses `--env-file none`.
+`--setup` needs somewhere to put both files, so it refuses `--env-file none` and `--config-file none`, and it reports a destination that is a directory or that its parent will not accept a write before asking anything.

 ## Error Messages and Recovery